rica213/Mboacare_Main/README.md

 # mboacare
-The app we are designing is named "**mboacare.**" This name is derived from a combination of "Mboalab," which is the name of the organization we are interning for, and "care," representing the focus of the app on medical facilities and healthcare services.
+The app we are developing is named "**mboacare.**" This name is derived from a combination of "Mboalab," which is the name of the organization we are contributing for, and "care," representing the focus of the app on medical facilities and healthcare services.

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
-In the ever-evolving landscape of global healthcare, the ability to efficiently connect medical facilities and provide accessible healthcare services remains a persistent challenge.
-Patients often face hurdles in locating suitable medical facilities, while hospitals struggle to refer patients to appropriate specialized centers.
-As a result, there is a significant need for a robust platform that bridges the gap in healthcare connectivity.
+"In the global world of healthcare, the ability to efficiently connect medical facilities and provide accessible healthcare services remains a persistent challenge which cause mortality in the society.
+Patients often face challenges in locating hospital with medical facilities to treat a particular disease/illness, while hospitals struggle to refer patients to appropriate specialized centers.
+As a result, there is a significant need for a  platform that bridges the gap in healthcare connectivity.

-## 💡 Idea / Solution <a name = "idea"></a>
+## 💡 Solution <a name = "idea"></a>
-The "Mboacare" project seeks to address these challenges by providing a comprehensive platform where hospitals can efficiently register their facilities, enabling seamless patient referrals and empowering patients to easily locate and access the healthcare services they require.
-This project aims to revolutionize healthcare connectivity, making it more accessible and efficient on a global scale.
+The "Mboacare" project seeks to address these challenges by providing an app where hospitals can register their facilities, enabling seamless patient referrals and empowering patients to easily locate and access the healthcare services they require.
+Its primary goal is to improve healthcare connectivity.
+ This project aims to revolutionize healthcare connectivity, making it more accessible and reducing mortality rate.

 **Project's Tagline:** ""Your health, Simplified!"

 # Project's Aim: